shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 If you're not sure, aim for a workshop at the top conference in your field, or a student-friendly journal/conference to begin with.
 These generally encourage student submissions, and have high quality peer-review processes.
+If not, a thoughtful blog post or tech-report should work equally well.

 #### <a name="faq"></a>FAQs
 My responses to some queries I have received over email and other social media over the years.